davep/tinboard/README.md

 Tinboard is a terminal-based client application for the [Pinboard bookmarking service](https://pinboard.in/about/).
 It provides the ability to manage and search your bookmarks in the terminal.

-**NOTE:** I've [moved away from using Pinboard](https://blog.davep.org/2024/08/18/paindrop.html) and so won't be adding more features to this application.
-I will attempt to support it where possible, but please don't expect any changes that are anything other than a simple bugfix.

 ## Installing